endoflife-date/endoflife.date/products/rust.md

 ---

-> [Rust](https://www.rust-lang.org/) is an open source multi-paradigm, general-purpose programming language that emphasizes performance, type safety, and concurrency.
-It enforces memory safety, meaning that all references point to valid memory, without requiring the use of automated memory management techniques such as garbage collection
+> [Rust](https://www.rust-lang.org/) is an open source multi-paradigm, general-purpose programming
+> language that emphasizes performance, type safety, and concurrency.
+It enforces memory safety,
+> meaning that all references point to valid memory, without requiring the use of automated memory
+> management techniques such as garbage collection

 A new stable release is produced every six weeks, like clock-work.
 Only the latest stable release receives patches.
-Each new stable release spends the preceding six week period as the Beta release.
+Each new stable release spends the preceding six-week period as the Beta release.
 There's also a new 'nightly' build every night, but I don't propose you list all of those.